What are the Signs and Characteristics of Autism Spectrum Disorder?

 Early Signs of Autism

-Early symptoms of autism in babies or toddlers often go unrecognized by parents or caregivers.
+Children with autism often show signs in infancy but may not be diagnosed until much later.
+Early signs of autism in babies or toddlers often go unrecognized by parents or caregivers.
 One of the most important things you can do for your child after birth is to learn the early signs of autism.
-Recognizing the first signs of autism can lead to an earlier diagnosis and early intervention for children with autism.
+Recognizing the initial signs of autism can lead to an earlier diagnosis and early intervention for children with autism.
 Research suggests that early intervention leads to the best outcomes for children with autism and a better quality of life.
 Get familiar with typical developmental milestones your child should be reaching as he or she grows.
-Use the list below to understand if your child may be showing the first signs of autism.
+Use the list below to understand if your child may be showing beginning signs of autism.

 - Offers no warm or joyful expressions by 6 months old or after